-In many service systems in which reservations are carried out, it is a common practice to allow overbooking.
-It means accepting reservations for resources that, based on previous reservations, will not be available at the required time.
-Overbooking may be an effective policy in the presence of stochasticity in the arrival or service process that expects no-shows of customers who made reservations.
-In a VSS that practices parking reservations, no-shows are not an issue because the reservations are made at the renting time and the users must return the vehicle at the stated destination.
-Nevertheless, it might be beneficial to allow in some cases for users to travel to a station even if it has no available parking spaces, or in other words, to allow overbooking.
-This is because a parking space may become available by the time the user reaches her destination station.
-A good overbooking policy is based on reliable forecast that is capable of predicting such occurrences.
+In many service systems that require reservations, it is common practice to allow overbooking.
+That is, accepting reservations for resources that may not be available at the required time.
+Overbooking may serve as an effective policy in the presence of arrival stochasticity or in services where customer no-shows are common.
+In a VSS that practices parking reservations, no-shows are not an issue, as reservations are made at the renting time, and the users must return the vehicle at the stated destinations.
+Nevertheless, in some cases, it may be beneficial to allow users to travel to a station even if it has no available parking spaces (i.e., to allow overbooking), as a parking space may become available by the time the user reaches her destination station.
+An effective overbooking policy is based on reliable forecasting that is capable of predicting such occurrences.

-In order to evaluate the potential benefit of overbooking policies, we envision a system that has full information regarding the demand for vehicles at the station for which it considers allowing overbooking.
-The overbooking decisions will be based on this information, thus it is referred as a utopian overbooking policy.
-Note however, that this policy optimizes the service provided to each user individually rather than taking the system point of view as in the lower bounds presented in Section 2.
+In order to evaluate the potential benefits of overbooking policies, we envision a system that has full information regarding the demand for vehicles at a station that allows overbooking.
+Overbooking decisions are based on this information, and thus, this approach is referred to as a utopian overbooking policy.
+Note, however, that this policy optimizes the service provided to each individual user individually rather than taking the system's perspective as is shown in the lower bounds presented in Section 2.

-Under this policy, upon renting the user is required to declare her destination, and then the system decides whether a reservation can be made or not.
-The system's decision is made based on knowledge of the current state of the destination station, including users who are on their way to that station with a vehicle, and of all future arrivals of renters to that station (including their exact arrival times).
-We refer to the system decision process as look-ahead, since the system's decision is based on anticipating whether there will be an available parking space in the destination station upon arriving to it.
-The look-ahead algorithm is presented in Table 1.
+Under this policy, upon renting, the user is required to declare her destination, and then the system determines whether a reservation can be made or not.
+The system's decision is made based on knowledge of the current state of the destination station, including users who are traveling to that station in a vehicle, and of all future renter arrivals to that station (including their exact arrival times).
+We refer to the system decision process as a lookahead process, as the system's decisions are made by anticipating whether a parking space will be available at the destination station upon arrival.
+The look-ahead algorithm, which is executed with each reservation attempt, is presented in Table 1.
 We use the following notation to describe it:

-- E A list of future events in the returning station, including return events of reservations that were already approved and all future rent events.
-The list is sorted in ascending order of time, where each event is of the form (time, type) - x.time The time of event x - x.type The type of event x - rt Return time of the user who is attempting to make a reservation. - lt The latest returning time of a reservation that was previously made in the return station - O Occupancy at the return station (parked and waiting vehicles) - C Capacity of the return station
+Е A list of future events at the returning station, including return events of reservations that have already been approved, the reservation being requested, and all future rent events. x.time The time of event x x.type The type of event x rt Return time of the user who is attempting to make a reservation 0 Occupancy at the return station (parked and waiting vehicles).
+O is initialized as the actual occupancy at the time that the reservation is attempted and is updated by the algorithm. С Capacity of the return station